Private pension: In Germany

+In France

 There are two occupational mandatory supplementary plans – ARRCO (Association des régimes de retraites complémentaires) for executive workers and AGIRC (Association genérale des institutions de retraite des cadres) for non-executive workers where employees and employers have to contribute.
 If the participant do not contribute all the time, their pension rates are lower.
 The benefits can be paid out from the age of 60, usually as annuities.

 Next, there are two voluntary pensions schemes – Funded occupational pension plan – PERCO (Plan d’épargne retraite) and Individual retirement savings plan - PERP (Plan d’épargne retraite populaire).

 In PERCO, employers have to offer several investment funds to employees with different portfolios.
 Employees can save at most one quarter of their gross annual salary.
 For employers, it is compulsory to contribute, but the minimum amount is not established.
 The maximum amount saved in a year horizon is 5,149 euros in total of employer's and employee's contributions.
 It is not possible use the money before retirement.
 Contributions made by employees subject to income tax, but return of investment and retirement benefits not.

 PERP is form of individual pension contributions which provides additional income in a retirement.
 The conditions of frequency and amount depend on pension insurance plan.
 Insurer is obliged to guarantee progressive increase of minimal level of benefits.
 Usually, benefits are paid out as annuities, but lump sum is also possible.
 Participating in PERP has also a tax benefit, because amount of money deposit to this scheme is tax-deductible up to 10% of your last year income.